Enhanced Early Galaxy Formation in JWST from Axion Dark Matter?: Oscillatons from delayed ALP oscillation

-{ \bf Axion clusters from kinetic misalignment.} We first review some essential aspects of axion physics that are relevant to this study.
+Oscillatons are bound objects of a real scalar field (such as an ALP) sustained by self-interaction and gravity~\cite{Soda:2017dsu,Kitajima:2018zco,Olle:2019kbo,Brax:2020oye}.
+They are commonly referred to as oscillons when the effect of gravity is negligible~\cite{Urena-Lopez:2001zjo,Marsh:2015xka,Bogolyubsky:1976nx,Copeland:1995fq,Fodor:2006zs,2011PhRvD..84d3531C,Mukaida:2016hwd,Zhang:2018slz,Eby:2018ufi,Olle:2020qqy,Olle:2019kbo}.
+Since real scalar fields do not possess a conserved charge, the associated oscillons have a finite lifetime and can decay within the age of the universe.
+Nevertheless, an approximate $U(1)$ symmetry that appears in the non-relativistic regime makes them relatively long-lived~\cite{Mukaida:2016hwd,Eby:2018ufi,Zhang:2020bec,Olle:2020qqy,Visinelli:2021uve}.
+Once they survive into the matter-dominated era, the effect of gravity may further stabilize their configurations, enabling them to persist until the present day~\cite{Fodor:2009kg,Olle:2020qqy,Olle:2019kbo}.

+ALP is one of the most well-motivated examples of a real scalar field due to its connections to QCD axions and string theories.
 Axions are pseudo-Nambu-Goldstone bosons arising from spontaneous breaking of global Peccei-Quinn (PQ) symmetries, originally proposed to solve the strong CP problem in QCD ~\cite{Peccei:1977hh,Peccei:1977ur,Wilczek:1977pj}.
 Later on, they were found to be attractive dark matter candidates, and more general non-QCD ALPs are also well motivated from theoretical frameworks such as string theory and supersymmetry~\cite{Weinberg:1977ma,Abbott:1982af,Dine:1982ah,Preskill:1982cy}.
 The very light $m_a$ needed to affect high redshift structure growth as we found is incompatible with the QCD axion, but is generic for ALPs.

 Axions can be produced from both misalignment mechanisms (MM) and the decay of axion topological defects.
-The axion energy density resulting from the latter mechanism is contingent upon model specifics and still under development, with uncertainties in part due to technical challenges in simulations (see e.g. \cite{LISACosmologyWorkingGroup:2022jok,Chang:2021afa,Chang:2019mza, Ellis:2022grh,Eggemeier:2019khm,Buschmann:2019icd,furture}, and the refs therein).
+The axion energy density resulting from the latter mechanism is contingent upon model specifics and still under development, with uncertainties in part due to technical challenges in simulations (see e.g. \cite{LISACosmologyWorkingGroup:2022jok,Chang:2021afa,Chang:2019mza, Ellis:2022grh,Xiao:2021nkb,Eggemeier:2019khm,Buschmann:2019icd,Chang:2023rll}, and the refs therein).
 In particular, the effect of topological defects can be absent in certain cosmological scenarios.
 For example, if PQ symmetry breaking occurs before inflation, axion cosmic strings would be sufficiently diluted; on the other hand, the contribution from axion domain walls can be inconsequential when compared to that from the MM mechanism, if the lifetime of domain walls is sufficiently short.
-For these reasons, here we choose to focus on the formation of axion clusters (ACs) via the misalignment mechanism.
+For these reasons, here we choose to focus on the formation of oscillatons via the misalignment mechanism.